chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-03-gsp340-build-and-optimize-data-warehouses-with-bigquery-challenge-lab.md

 ## Task 4: Add country area data to the country_area column

-Similiar to Task 3, using a join to populate country area data from the table `country_names_area` under the `census_bureau_international` public dataset.
+Similar to Task 3, using a join to populate country area data from the table `country_names_area` under the `census_bureau_international` public dataset.

 The query for the SQL JOIN should look like this: